Delaware Chancery Court judges sitting as arbitrators must hold public hearings and can’t exclude the public and news media, a federal judge decided.

 “In an increasingly competitive global marketplace, the United States cannot afford to be at a competitive disadvantage in providing efficient ways for businesses to resolve their disputes,” Delaware said in a statement issued by Larry Hamermesh, a law professor at Widener University who represented Strine and the other Delaware judges in the case.

 The case is Delaware Coalition for Open Government Inc. v.
 Strine, 11-cv-1015, U.S. District Court, District of Delaware (Wilmington).

-Johnson & Johnson (JNJ) will pay $181 million to resolve claims by 36 states that it improperly marketed and advertised the antipsychotic drugs Risperdal and Invega.
+Johnson & Johnson (JNJ:US) will pay $181 million to resolve claims by 36 states that it improperly marketed and advertised the antipsychotic drugs Risperdal and Invega.

 J&J and its Janssen unit settled claims that it promoted the drugs from 1998 through 2004 for uses not approved by the U.S. Food and Drug Administration.
 New York Attorney General Eric Schneiderman said yesterday the accord is the largest multistate consumer protection-based pharmaceutical settlement.

 “This landmark settlement holds the companies accountable for practices that put patients in danger, and serves as a warning to other pharmaceutical giants that they must play by one set of rules,” Schneiderman said in a statement.

 J&J agreed it won’t promote the drugs for off-label uses or tout them falsely.
 The company said Aug.
 2 that it agreed in principal with the U.S. to settle three False Claims Act lawsuits.
 They involve Medicaid-related claims for Risperdal, Invega and the heart-failure drug Natrecor, as well as kickback allegations involving Omnicare Inc. (OCR:US) J&J will pay as much as $2.2 billion, according to people familiar with the matter.